Charles de Visscher: Career

 In 1911, de Visscher became professor at the Ghent University faculty of law.
 He taught courses on civil law, criminal law and private international law, succeeding Albéric Rolin.

 After World War I, de Visscher worked as a legal advisor to the Belgian Foreign Ministry.
 In 1924, he was elected Dean of the Ghent University faculty of law.
 In 1931, de Visscher left Ghent University due to the Flamenpolitik, and began teaching at the Catholic University of Louvain.

 First appearing before the Permanent Court of International Justice was in 1927, de Visscher served as counsel for the Romanian government during their dispute over the Danube Commission.
 In 1931, de Visscher represented Poland in Access to, or Anchorage in, the Port of Danzig of Polish War Vessels, and subsequently in Treatment of Polish Nationals and Other Persons of Polish Origin or Speech in the Danzig Territory.
 His final appearance as counsel before the Permanent Court was in 1933, where he represented Denmark in Legal Status of Eastern Greenland.

-Following the death of Judge Rolin-Jaequemyns in 1936, de Visscher was appointed as Belgium's ad hoc judge in the Permanent Court of International Justice.
+Following the death of Judge Edouard Rolin-Jaequemyns in 1936, de Visscher was appointed as Belgium's ad hoc judge in the Permanent Court of International Justice.
 He was elected a full judge in 1937, in which position he served until the court's dissolution.
 He subsequently served on the International Court of Justice from 1946 until 1951.
 Couvreur states that the consensus is de Visscher's not being re-elected, while unexpected, was due to "the subtle interplay of political equilibria", rather than any particular failing of de Visscher himself.
 After leaving judicial work, de Visscher returned to academia, but also participated in arbitral bodies.
 In 1954 de Visscher became a foreign member of the Royal Netherlands Academy of Arts and Sciences.

 In 1966, the American Society of International Law awarded de Visscher the Manley O. Hudson Medal.